dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 Last, we remark about Fin's communication complexity.

-* **DAG message cost:**: In order for DAG messages to be delivered reliably, it must implement reliable broadcast.
+* **DAG message cost**: In order for DAG messages to be delivered reliably, it must implement reliable broadcast.
-This incurs either per message a quadratic number of messages carried over authenticated channels, or a quadratic number of signature verifications.
+This incurs either a quadratic number of messages carried over authenticated channels, or a quadratic number of signature verifications, per broadcast.
-In either case, the quadratic cost may be amortized by pipelining, driving it is practice to (almost) linear per message.
+In either case, the quadratic cost may be amortized by pipelining, driving it is practice to (almost) linear per broadcast.

 * **Commit message cost**: Fin sends n broadcast messages, a proposal and votes, per decision.
 A decision commits the causal history of the proposal, consisting of (at least) a linear number of messages.
 Moreover, each message may carry multiple transaction in its payload.